GAHT Prescribing

 The initial prescribing doses of estrogen (estradiol) hormone therapy are as follows:

-• Oral estradiol (valerate) is available in doses 2.0-6.0 mg daily.
+• Oral estradiol (valerate) is available at 2.0-6.0 mg daily.

-• Parenteral estradiol valerate is available as intramuscular injection of 5-30mg IM every 2 weeks or 2-10mg IM every week.
+• Parenteral estradiol valerate is available as an intramuscular injection of 5-30mg IM every 2 weeks or 2-10mg IM every week.

 Contraindications for Estrogen Therapy: